 - Remove or bag alcoholic beverages with seals broken

 - Safes, Vaults, lockers, cabinets must be unlocked and opened

 Re-Use of The Fumigated Area

 When the fumigation period has passed, usually 15 to 30 hours, you should air out your house.
 This means all windows should be opened.
 Fans should be used to exhaust chemical fumes that remain after initial fumigation.
 You may want to keep the windows opened even after you have moving back into your home.
 I would also advise that you change and wash the bed sheets and all coverings used to protect furniture.

 If possible or you are concerned, get a qualified person to measure the levels of chemical fumes that may remain inside the house.

 Watch for symptoms of over-exposure to fumigation gases during and after fumigation, such as nausea, headaches, coughing, breathing difficulties, double vision, dizziness, and fatigue.
 People who have been exposed to these gases and who experience any of these symptoms should seek immediate medical attention.

-If you intend to fumigate your home soon, take all the precautions mentioned above to protect your family, pets, and plants that might otherwise be harmed from fumigation gases.
+If you intend to fumigate your home soon, take all the precautions mentioned above.
+The additional steps will protect your family, pets, and plants from being harmed.